🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 3. Compare Similar Products

-A company may make sustainability claims when in fact their product has basically the same environmental impact as their competitor’s.
+A company may make sustainability claims when in fact their product has basically the same environmental impact as a competitor’s.
 Compare ingredients, packaging, and manufacturing information to see whether one product is really better than another.

 4. Look Beyond the Final Product